researchstudio-sat/webofneeds/documentation/svg-icon-creation.md

 **NOTE: if you use VS Code, you can install the `XML Tools` Plugin and auto-format the file with `Shift + Alt + F` for easier editing.**

 9. Search and replace the color value used for creating the new icon, e.g. `#eeee11` with `var(--local-primary)`.
-Elements that use the color value of the old SVG icon, e.g. `#ff11ff` can be deleted.s
+Elements that use the color value of the old SVG icon, e.g. `#ff11ff` can be deleted.
 10. Save and add the file to the git repository.